 - One hundred percent organic.
 The product is organic, inside-out, not including added water and salt.

-But you don’t have to choose organic every time.
+But you don’t have to choose organic foods every time to eat a heart-healthy diet plan.
 While there are several foods like peaches, apples, strawberries, and butter where organic is a must—with other foods like kiwis and avocados, organic doesn’t matter.
 That’s because pesticides can’t penetrate their skin.

-Now it’s your turn: Which foods do you buy organic?
+Now it’s your turn: Which organic foods do you include in your heart-healthy diet plan?